AP source: Bulls tab Nuggets’ Karnisovas to lead operations

 Reports that the Bulls would shake up their front office surfaced during the All-Star break in Chicago.
 They thought they were ready to contend for a playoff spot with a young nucleus but were 11th in the Eastern Conference at 22-43 when the season was suspended.

-Paxson, who hit the championship-winning 3-pointer for Chicago in Game 6 in Houston in 1993, is stepping aside after 17 years running the front office.
+Paxson, who hit the championship-winning 3-pointer for Chicago against Phoenix in 1993, is stepping aside after 17 years running the front office.

 He took over as general manager in 2003 after Jerry Krause resigned following a failed rebuild in the wake of the Michael Jordan-Scottie Pippen era.